juandarr/AIND-sudoku/README.md

 through all the units helps to reduce the whole puzzle.

 ### Diagonal Sudoku

-Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: The constraint: for every unit there is a unique set of numbers from 1 to 9.
+Here we use constraint propagation to solve the diagonal sudoku problem.
+The constraint: for every unit there is a unique set of numbers from 1 to 9.
 In the regular sudoku puzzle we only propagate this constraint for rows, columns and regions.
 When we are dealing with a diagonal sudoku puzzle, we need to include two additional units where this elimination constraint has to be applied: one for the diagonal from top right to bottom left, one for the diagonal from top left to bottom right.
 This new set is added to the whole set of units required to solve just the regular sudoku, getting a new total of 29 units (instead of the 27 units for the model of a regular sudoku).
 Once these units are defined, the constraint 'elimination' (unique set of numbers from 1 to 9 for each unit) can be propagated through all the units, helping to reduce the puzzle and combined with other techniques (naked twins, only choice, etc) to reach a solution where for every unit,